COVID-19 and your information

 Every NHS organisation has to collect information on the ethnic origins of its patients.
 You will be asked to select the group which best describes the ethnic group you belong to.
 We only use it to make sure our services meet the needs of all members of the community.

 You don’t have to give us information about your ethnic origin if you do not want to

 When attending the Trust for an outpatient appointment or a procedure you may be asked to confirm that the Trust has an accurate contact number and mobile telephone number for you.
 This will be used to provide appointment details via SMS text messages and automated calls to advise you of appointment times.
-It will also be used to support Friends and Family test that is used as a feedback tool to support people being given the opportunity to feedback on their experience see the NHS England website for more information.
+It will also be used to support the Friends and Family test that is used as a feedback tool to support people being given the opportunity to feedback on their experience.

 Use of Surveillance Cameras

 We employ surveillance cameras (Closed Circuit TV and Body Work Video) on and around the hospitals, for the purposes of public and staff safety and crime prevention and detection and monitoring building security.

 You have a right to make a Subject Access Request of surveillance information recorded of yourself and ask for a copy of it.
 The details you provide must contain sufficient information to identify you and assist us in finding the images on our systems.
 See section “What are your rights regarding your information”

 In accordance with Data Protection Legislation images codes of practice issued by the Information Commissioner, images captured by surveillance cameras will not be kept for longer than necessary.
 However, on occasions there may be a need to keep images for longer, for example where a crime is being investigated.